 Languages: English, Finnish, Estonian

-James Sherr OBE, senior fellow of the Estonian Foreign Policy Institute at the ICDS
+James Sherr OBE, senior research fellow

 Areas of expertise: Russia, Ukraine, Belarus and European security

 Languages: English, Russian, French

 Areas of expertise: Soviet/Russian propaganda and covert actions; Western academia and agents of influence; Soviet/Russian intelligence; historical memory of Ukrainians

 Media requests: media[at]icds.ee

 ICDS has worked to support Ukraine’s security and democratic transformation for many years.
 We are proud and honoured to have made many friends in this great country, and to have helped them build and strengthen their nation through the Resilient Ukraine programme.

 Ukraine needs our help to defend itself.
 You can donate, volunteer for NGOs, or host war refugees.